pdeans/miva-api/readme.md

-## Miva JSON Api PHP SDK
+## Miva JSON Api PHP Library

-PHP SDK library for interacting with the Miva JSON API.
+PHP library for interacting with the Miva JSON API.

 ### Installation